How To Write A Book – The Ultimate Guide

 - What is the belief or philosophy I most want to share?

-- Which of my life experiences can I use to help others feel seen, understood, and supported?
+- What life experience can I use to help others feel seen, understood, and supported?

 - What is the story of my brand?